Seirdy/seirdy.one/content/posts/website-best-practices.md

 These resources also encourage authors to include different image variants for different viewport sizes, screen resolutions, and pixel densities.
 They often skip the caveats:

 * Using different image files for different viewport sizes can cause the page to request more images as users re-size their window.
-* Sending requests dependent on viewport and display character&shy;istics is a fingerprinting vector, allowing servers to identify users by these properties.
+* Sending requests dependent on viewport and display characteristics is a fingerprinting vector, allowing servers to identify users by these properties.

 Rather than create separate lanes for different users, I prefer making the defaults as inclusive as possible.
 A single image should look good under a variety of downscaling algorithms.
 It should be as small as it can be without losing essential information.